crslade/crslade.github.io/_posts/2010-10-13-migrating-to-new-host.md

 author: Christopher Slade
 description: So you probably have already noticed, I am not updating my blog very often.
 Trying to teach 3-4 classes a semester, doing a dissertation, and trying to be a good husband and father keeps me really busy.
 Although my previous host(bluehost) has been great, I decided to go with a cheaper hosting option.
 That meant that I had to migrate my blog to a new server.
 If you visit my site, you should notice a new, cleaner look.
 I hope you like it.
 (Although I am probably just writing this to myself since I don't really have any followers.)
 What follows are some of the features and choices I made to make this blog look the way it does.
 If you are interested in the technical details, then read on.
 tags:
-- Web Hosting
+- web hosting
-- Miscellaneous
+- miscellaneous
-- Wordpress Plugins
+- wordpress plugins
-- Technology
+- technology
 modified_time: '2011-10-21T10:53:50.586-10:00'
 blogger_id: tag:blogger.com,1999:blog-2721499664417059501.post-6662245312328552130
 blogger_orig_url: https://www.christopherslade.com/2010/10/migrating-to-new-host.html